Black Friday 2018 phone deals: Free OnePlus 6T, LG V30 Plus for $430, Moto G6 for $200

 Black Friday and Cyber Monday phone deals are streaming in, with discounts on great phones like the OnePlus 6T, LG V30+, LG G7 and Moto G6.
-The sales start on Nov.
-16, and pick up steam from Thanksgiving Day (Nov.
+The sales are already on, and pick up steam from Thanksgiving Day (Nov.
 22) through Cyber Monday (Nov.
 26).
-Keep a close eye on when sales dates start and end; some will only go as long as "supplies last".
+Keep a close eye on when sales dates start and end; some are only valid as long as "supplies last".
 We'll update this often with the best Black Friday phone deals we find.

 Also see Black Friday deals specifically for the iPhone XS, XR and iPhone X; the Galaxy S9 and Note 9; the Pixel 3 and 3 XL; and T-Mobile's Black Friday promotions.